Alisson-Ribeiro/Git/README.md

 * git restore --staged file.py ---> Undo changes made to a file, equivalent to 'git reset file.py'

 ## Diff
-### Shows changes between commits
+### Shows changes between commits, branches, files and others

+* git diff ---> shows the changes made (and were not commited) since the last commit by default

+* git diff branch1 branch2 ---> shows a comparison between the 2 specified branches

-* git diff 'commit-hash'..'commit-hash' ---> shows the difference between the 2 specified hash commits
+* git diff 'commit-hash' 'commit-hash' ---> shows the difference between the 2 specified hash commits

+* git diff --color-words ---> highlight the changes made with red (deletion), green (insertion) and white (not touched by any change)

 ## Tag
 ### A known checkpoint for your project